-How to Increase Your Blood Oxygen Levels: 21 Actionable Tips
+How to Increase Blood Oxygen Level: 21 Tips for Better Oxygenation

+Oxygen is essential for human life.
+It powers our bodies, fuels our brains and keeps us active.
 For our bodies to function, our cells need energy.
-Oxygen is the fuel that allows our cells to break down the glucose in our foods to create this energy.
+Oxygen is the fuel that allows our cells to break down the glucose in our food to create energy.
 Blood vessels transport oxygen-rich red blood cells throughout our bodies, nourishing our tissues and allowing this process of energy production, or cellular respiration, to occur.
+If you’re interested in how to increase blood oxygen level for better energy, focus, and health, simple interventions can help you optimize oxygen in your bloodstream.

 - A normal oxygen level using pulse oximetry (a small device often clipped onto your fingertip) is between 95% and 100%.